 What do you think of when you hear ‘Champagne’?
 New Years Eve?
 Elegance?
 Status?
 Champagne has long been one of my favorite libations.
 I love the varying degrees of effervescence experienced with different vintages or bottles produced by different Champagne houses.
-And where better to experience all this classic drink has to offer than in the Champagne capital of France?
+And where better to experience all this classic drink has to offer than in the Reims, the Champagne capital of France?
 So, if you’re in Paris, head out on a day trip (or longer) to savor a Champagne tour and tasting in Reims!

 Table of contents

 - what to wear on a champagne tour in reims